Safety and Toxicology

 - Always ensure that your essential oils are stored in appropriate containers, e.g. use glass bottles not plastic and use dark glass bottles.

 In such conditions essential oils will keep for a year or more.
 Once blended, mixed with a carrier oil and with other essential oils they will keep for a much shorter time and may even go off after six weeks or less.

-Registrants please login to the member's area to download additional guidelines on: Contraindications to Aromatherapy, Contraindications to Massage, Dosage, Cancer Care, Pregnancy, Perfumery Note guidance and more.
+Registrants please login to the member's area to download specific and specialised guidelines on: Contraindications to Aromatherapy, Contraindications to Massage, Dosage, Cancer Care, Pregnancy, Perfumery Note guidance and more.